teki60/Banking-Application/README.md

 ---

-# 🤖 Phase 2 – AI Features (COMING NEXT)
+# 🤖 ## 🤖 Phase 2 – AI Features (COMPLETED)

-Your backend will integrate **Spring AI** + **Groq models** to provide:
+Your backend integrates **Spring AI + Groq LLM** to provide AI-driven financial guidance to users.

+These features use:

+- User transaction data
+- Account balance
+- Spending patterns
+- Time-based behavior

+to generate **human-like explanations and advice**.

+---

-### 1️⃣ AI Transaction Explanation
+### 1️⃣ AI Transaction Explanation ✅

-LLM analyzes user’s recent transactions and generates a natural-language explanation.
+LLM analyzes the user’s **last N transactions** and explains what happened.

-Example:
+**Input to AI**
+- Last N transactions
+- Current balance

+**What it explains**
+- How the balance changed
+- Deposits vs withdrawals
+- Recent transaction behavior

+**Example**
 > “You deposited ₹5000 and withdrew ₹1000 twice.
 Your balance increased due to consistent deposits.”

 ---

-### 2️⃣ AI Smart Financial Insights
+### 2️⃣ AI Smart Financial Insights ✅

-LLM generates personalized suggestions based on user activity.
+LLM acts like a **financial advisor** and gives suggestions on how the user can save money.

-Example:

-> “Your withdrawal frequency increased this week.
-Consider reducing small impulse transactions.”
+**Input to AI**
+- Last N transactions
+- Current balance
+- Transaction frequency
+- Average withdrawal amount

+**What it provides**
+- Spending habit analysis
+- Overspending identification
+- Suggestions to save money
+- Motivational and friendly advice

+**Example**
+> “You tend to withdraw money frequently.
+Reducing small withdrawals could help you control spending and save more over time.”

 ---

-### 3️⃣ AI Fraud & Risk Detection
+### 3️⃣ AI Fraud & Risk Awareness Detection ✅

-LLM evaluates transactions for unusual or risky patterns.

-Example:

-> “Withdrawal of ₹20,000 at 2 AM seems suspicious.
-Risk Score: 7/10.”
+This feature **does NOT block transactions** and **does NOT label fraud**.

+It only provides **risk awareness** to the user.

+**Input to AI**
+- Last N transactions
+- Balance
+- Transaction frequency
+- Average & maximum withdrawal
+- Late-night transaction count

+**What it checks**
+- Unusually large withdrawals
+- Late-night transaction patterns
+- Sudden behavior changes

+**Behavior**
+- Calm
+- Reassuring
+- Non-alarming
+- Advisory only

+**Example**
+> “Two withdrawals happened late at night.
+If these are unfamiliar, consider reviewing them or contacting support.”

 ---